Flexing the Canon

 What is flex chamber music?
 Maybe you’ve heard of flex band pieces, where the parts are “flexible” enough to be played by many combinations of instruments.
 These are particularly helpful for incomplete or unbalanced instrumentations.
 This program includes commissions that were initiated to grow this body of repertoire and create unique performance opportunities for students and teachers through “flex” chamber music (flexing the canon).
 These flexible instrumentations support young programs and smaller schools without the full complement of instruments so that students have the opportunity to play quality chamber repertoire, not just arrangements.

-The project has resulted in three commissions today, and more are underway for the 2024/2025 season.
+The project has resulted in three commissions to date, and three more are underway for the 2024/2025 season.
 These flex trios have been shared at the University of Maryland Baltimore County, Towson University, University of Maryland College Park, and Maryland Music Educators Association Annual All State Conference.

 Flexing the Canon Goals: